AdobeDocs/media-analytics.en/help/reporting/dimensions/ad-length.md

 ## Dimension items

-Each item is the literal ad length value, in seconds, reported on `media.adStart`.
+Each item is the literal ad length value, in seconds, reported on [ad start](/help/implementation/events/ads/ad-start.md).